maclarel/ghes-cluster-terraform-azure/README.md

 - Current DNS configuration only resolves through Azure DNS servers.
 An `/etc/hosts` entry is provided in the output of the `terraform apply` which can be added for direct access.

+## Notes
+- This is provided as-is and *should not be used in a Production capacity*.

 ## To Do

 - Add further LB health probes for non-HTTPS traffic.